 Moments can easily be shared with friends and family in other geographical sites by capturing the moment with the video recorder and then sending the video clip in a picture message.
-The video recorder supports QCIF and sub-QCIF.
+The video recorder supports QCIF.

 The media player supports download and playback of MPEG-4 and H.263 formats for viewing video clips in the phone.